Visitor Access to the Law Library

 - Friday: 9am - 5pm

-Reference Librarians are available to help researchers locate legal and/or government information.
+- Reference Librarians are available to help researchers locate legal and/or government information.
 Library staff, however, do not provide legal advice or interpretation of the law.
-Visitors are encouraged to contact the Reference Desk (phone: 315.443.9572, e-mail: email@example.com) in advance, to determine, if and how, the Law Library may help them.
+Visitors are encouraged to contact the Reference Desk (315.443.9572 or LawReferenceDesk@syr.edu) in advance, to determine if and how the Law Library may help them.

 Collections & Services Available to Visitors

-Visitors are welcome to use the Law Library's print and microform collections.
+- Visitors are welcome to use the Law Library's print and microform collections.
 Many databases are also available.
-Whole some online legal services are not available to visitors, subscriptions to Nexis Uni and Westlaw Campus are available for legal research purposes.
+While some online legal services are not available to visitors, subscriptions to Nexis Uni and Westlaw Campus are available for legal research purposes.

-Library materials do not circulate to the general public.
-Syracuse University College of Law alumni and local Bar Association members are invited to apply for a Courtesy Card for borrowing privileges.
+- Library materials do not circulate to the general public.
+College of Law alumni and local bar association members are invited to apply for a Courtesy Card for borrowing privileges.

-Printing & self-service photocopying are available for a nominal fee.
+- Printing and self-service photocopying are available for a nominal fee.

 Our Visitor Guidelines in a printable format (PDF) is available here.